pmjones/credential-exchange/README.md

 ### Domain Layer

-Unless the Domain layer itself is an IAM context, it shouldn't need to be concerned with this kind of thing.
-The Domain layer doesn't really need to know who the Application layer User is, just whether or not a User (any User) is allowed to do something.
+The Domain layer, for its part, need not be concerned with who the current-user-of-the-Application is.
+It just needs a Domain layer User object, and does not care where it came from.
+Putting User Interface specifics about the current User into the Domain improperly mixes Domain concerns with User Interface concerns.

 ## Credits